masicmirza/CZ-Parallax/README.md

 ## Licence

-The expandable plugin is licensed under the MIT License (LICENSE.txt).
+The expandable plugin is licensed under the MIT License.

 Copyright (c) 2019 Mirza Mašić